 The Jabra Elite 65t Truly Wireless and the Anker SoundCore Liberty Air 2 Truly Wireless are two great truly wireless headphones.
 There's a noticeable difference in style, but when it comes to performance, both are rather similar, especially when it comes to sound and isolation.
 However, the Jabra can connect simultaneously to two devices, but the Anker's case can hold more additional charges.

 The Anker SoundCore Liberty Air 2 Truly Wireless are better headphones than the Anker SoundCore Life P2 Truly Wireless.
-Their sound reproduction, design, and fit are almost identical, but the Air 2 have wireless charging, a dedicated app, a more durable-feeling case, and touch-sensitive controls.
-On the other hand, the Life P2 have a longer overall battery life.
+The Air 2 sound reproduction, design, and fit are almost identical, but the Life have wireless charging, a dedicated app, a more durable-feeling case, and touch-sensitive controls.
+On the other hand, the Life have a longer overall battery life.

 The Anker SoundCore Liberty Air 2 Truly Wireless are slightly better headphones than the Anker Soundcore Liberty 2 Pro Truly Wireless.
 The Air 2 have a better-balanced sound profile out-of-the-box, isolate more background noise, and have a better microphone.
 On the other hand, the Liberty 2 Pro are more stable and have a better battery life.

 The Anker SoundCore Liberty Air 2 Truly Wireless are better true wireless headphones than the Apple AirPods 2 Truly Wireless 2019.
-Although the Apple feel better made, the Anker true wireless have a noticeably more neutral sound profile and they pack a lot more accurate bass thanks to their closed-back design.
-That also means that they block out more ambient noise thanks to their typical in-ear fit.
-On the other hand, if the Apple fit your ears, they're very comfortable, but the Anker come with a lot of tip options to help you find the most comfortable fit.
+Although the Apple feel better made, the Anker have a noticeably more neutral sound profile, and they pack a lot more accurate bass thanks to their closed-back design.
+That also means that the Anker block out more ambient noise thanks to their typical in-ear fit.
+On the other hand, if the Apple fit your ears, they're very comfortable.
+However, the Anker come with a lot of tip options to help you find the most comfortable fit.

 The Anker SoundCore Liberty Air 2 Truly Wireless are much better truly wireless earbuds than the JLab Audio JBuds Air Executive Truly Wireless.
-Both models have an exciting default sound signature, but the Anker's is less exaggerated and they have more sound customization options with their companion app.
+Both models have an exciting default sound signature, but the Anker's is less exaggerated, and they have more sound customization options with their companion app.
 The JLab's battery life isn't quite as good, but they do charge more quickly.
-The Anker isolate more noise though and they feel better-built too.
+The Anker isolate more noise though and feel better-built.

 The Anker SoundCore Liberty Air 2 Truly Wireless are much better-performing earbuds than the Monster Clarity 101 AirLinks Truly Wireless.
 While the Anker's battery life is slightly less than the Monster's, if you're charging the Anker one earbud at a time, you can still listen to audio.
 The Monster also don't have a companion app, but Anker's app support comes with 20 preset EQs, making it easy to find the right sound profile for you.